pkolyvas/ghost/README.md

 GHOST is a set of simple ruby scripts which leverage [Octokit](https://github.com/octokit/octokit.rb)) in order to produce compliance or auditing... are you bored yet?
 I am.

-You need to make lists.
+You're here because you need to make lists.
 These simple scripts will allow you to produce list of:
 - Users in a GitHub Org
 - Org teams and their owner
 - Users on teams in the Org